QatarEnergy: Nationalization of oil sector

 In 1973, the state seized a 25 percent stake in onshore concessions of QPC and offshore concessions of SCQ.
 As part of the agreement, the government stake would increase by 5 percent every year until it reached 51 percent in 1981.
 However, in early 1974, the initial agreement was repealed after QPC agreed to a new agreement which would allow the state to increase its share in both companies to 60 percent.

 In December 1974, the government officially announced its intent to acquire SCQ's and QPC's remaining shares.
 A government decree passed in 1975 declared government ownership of the remaining shares.
 Negotiations throughout the following years resulted in the government assuming full ownership of QPC's onshore concessions in September 1976 and the SCQ's offshore activities in February 1977, thus fully nationalizing the oil sector.

 In 1991, Qatar Petroleum initiated an upgrade program for oil production facilities.
-The program included bringing the Diyab structure (Dukhan) online and enhanced oil recovery (EOR), particularly at the Dukhan field.
+The program included bringing the Diyab structure (Dukhan) online and enhanced oil recovery, particularly at the Dukhan field.
 QP expects to boost capacity at Dukhan from 335000 oilbbl/d in 2006 to 350000 oilbbl/d in 2008.
 QP is carrying out similar work at several smaller fields, including the offshore Bul Hanine and Maydam Mahzam.
 Prospects for new discoveries are limited.
 QP carried out much exploration activity during the early 1980s but exploration declined as the oil glut of the mid-1980s gathered pace.
 Since then, QP has encouraged foreign operators to apply for exploration licenses.
 Although the number of wells drilled grew significantly towards the end of the 1980s, there was little success.
 Most new exploration and production (E&P) is done offshore by international oil companies, including ExxonMobil, Chevron, and Total.
 While substantial E&P is underway, there have not been any major oil discoveries in Qatar during the last decade.
 Most anticipated new oil production will come from Maersk Oil (Denmark), which operates the Al Shaheen field.
 Maersk reached an agreement with Qatar Petroleum in December 2005, under which the company intends to drill more than 160 production and water injection wells and establish three offshore platforms.
 The total oil production from Al Shaheen is planned to be gradually increased from 240000 oilbbl/d at the beginning of 2006 to 300000 oilbbl/d by the end of 2009.
 When completed, Qatar would have more than 1100000 oilbbl/d in crude production capacity.

 In August 2019, French multinational integrated oil and gas company Total confirmed signing deals over transferring some of its assets in Kenya, Guyana and Namibia to Qatar Petroleum.
 With the deals, QP will hold a 30% interest in Block 2913B and 28.33% in Block 2912 of Namibia.
-QP will also have 40% of the company holding Total’s existing 25% interests in the Orinduik and Kanuku blocks of Guyana and 25% interest in Blocks L11A, L11B and L12 of Kenya.
+QP will also have 40% of the company holding Total's existing 25% interests in the Orinduik and Kanuku blocks of Guyana and 25% interest in Blocks L11A, L11B and L12 of Kenya.